 There is one picture of him with his mother, Grace.
 She’s gorgeous, too.
 This would be his adopted mother.
-Gorgeous young doctor and her husband adopts troubled, beautiful little boy who grows up to be an arrogant, self-absorbed egomaniac.
+Gorgeous young doctor and her husband adopt troubled, beautiful little boy who grows up to be an arrogant, self-absorbed egomaniac.
 I wonder what went wrong there?

 I spend well too much time going over pictures of Mr. Grey as well as his many philanthropic endeavors (who knew?) before I realize that it’s well past midnight and I need to get some rest if I plan on facing any of my patients tomorrow.
-After I changed into my pajamas and snuggled under my sheets, I drifted off to sleep with visions of a beautiful man in a black Caraceni tuxedo and bow tie beaconing me to join him on the red carpet…
+After I’ve changed into my pajamas and snuggled under my sheets, I drift off to sleep with visions of a beautiful man in a black Caraceni tuxedo and bow tie beaconing me to join him on the red carpet…

-…and the nightmares didn’t follow me that night.
+… And the nightmares didn’t follow me that night.

 It’s about 1:30 on Friday afternoon.
 I know one of the crew has decided to be my babysitter tomorrow evening, though I don’t know which one and I have no idea where we’re going.
-I have seen my last patient for the day and I am sitting at my desk, mulling over some information and deciding my next move.
+I’ve seen my last patient for the day and I’m sitting at my desk, mulling over some information and deciding my next move.
 Although I now know who has shaken the hornet’s nest and allowed my past to make an appearance into my once-content present again, I still have no idea what he plans on doing with the information.
 It has sent me into a complete state of unease that massages and yoga can’t seem to alleviate.

 “Marilyn?”
 I call through the speaker.